-In many cases, children diagnosed with juvenile rheumatoid arthritis can overcome their symptoms.
-With today’s medical treatment capabilities, many conditions are treated and children go on to live symptom-free even into adulthood.
+In many cases, children diagnosed with RA, specifically juvenile rheumatoid arthritis can overcome their symptoms.
+With today’s medical treatment capabilities, many conditions are adequately treated and children can go on to live symptom-free lives well into adulthood.
+The disease course or prognosis of every disease is determined from results physicians have observed while treating patients over many years.

-This means that the juvenile rheumatoid arthritis prognosis or outlook is typically good provided proper treatment measures are in place.
+In the case of juvenile rheumatoid arthritis, the prognosis is typically good, provided that proper treatment measures are followed.

-Juvenile rheumatoid arthritis is a chronic condition that can last many years.
-However, many children with juvenile rheumatoid arthritis can see a full recovery from the disease.
-This means that their symptoms can be virtually eliminated and they may never experience symptoms again in adulthood.
+Juvenile rheumatoid arthritis is a chronic medical condition that if left untreated slowly worsens over time.
+However, many children with juvenile rheumatoid arthritis can see a full recovery with early diagnosis and treatment.
+This means that their symptoms can be virtually eliminated, disease progression slowed to the point that they may never experience severe symptoms in adulthood.

-Naturally, the disease’s progression is different for each patient.
-The juvenile rheumatoid arthritis prognosis can depend largely on how early symptoms were detected, when a diagnosis was reached, and how soon treatment was started.
+Naturally, progression of the disease is different for each patient.
+The juvenile rheumatoid arthritis prognosis can depend on when symptoms were first detected, when a diagnosis was made, and how soon treatment was started.

 In some cases, joint damage occurs or bone growth is stunted at a young age.
-This can cause permanent damage and can lead to other complications in adulthood.
+This can cause permanent damage and lead to other long-term complications.

 Here are some of the potential outcomes of juvenile rheumatoid arthritis: